Feramance/qBitrr/README.md

 ## Reporting an Issue

-When reporting an issue, please set the log level to `TRACE` and restart qBitrr.
-You will notice log files being generated and once you see your error replicated, open an issue and attache the logs
+When reporting an issue, please ensure that log files are enabled while running qBitrr and attach them to the issue.
+Thank you